Imperial Roman army: Army soldiers

-Historical re-enactor wearing replica equipment of a Roman legionary about AD 75, standing in front of his contubernias tent.
+Historical re-enactor wearing replica equipment of a Roman legionary about AD 75, standing in front of his contubernia's tent.
 Note the one-piece, short-sleeved tunic, Imperial Gallic G helmet, Corbridge A body armour, Pompeii-Type Gladius, pugio on left hip, and scutum or rectangular shield.

 At the bottom end of the rank pyramid, rankers were known as caligati (lit: "sandalled men" from the caligae or hob-nailed sandals worn by soldiers), or simply as milites ("soldiers").
 Depending on the type of regiment they belonged to, they held the official ranks of pedes (foot-soldier in a legion or auxiliary cohors), eques (cavalryman in legionary cavalry or an auxiliary cohors equitata) and eques alaris (ala cavalryman).
 A new recruit under training was known as a tiro, and received half-pay.

 Soldiers' working lives were arduous.
 As well as facing the hardships of military discipline and training, and the dangers of military operations, soldiers fulfilled a large number of other functions, such as construction workers, policemen, and tax collectors (see below, Everyday life).
 It has been estimated from the available data that only an average of c.
 50% of recruits survived their 25-year term of service.
 This mortality rate was well in excess of the contemporary demographic norm for the 18–23 age-group.
 An indication of the rigours of military service in the imperial army may be seen in the complaints aired by rebellious legionaries during the great mutinies that broke out in the Rhine and Danube legions on the death of Augustus in AD 14.

-"Old men, mutilated by wounds are serving their 30th or 40th year.
-And even after your official discharge, your service is not finished.
-For you stay on with the colours as a reserve, still under canvas - the same drudgery under another name!
-And if you manage to survive all these hazards, even then you are dragged off to a remote country and settled in some waterlogged swamp or untilled mountainside.
-Truly the army is a harsh, unrewarding profession!
-Body and soul are reckoned at two and a half sesterces a day - and with this you have to find clothes, weapons, tents and bribes for brutal centurions if you want to avoid chores.
-Heaven knows, lashes and wounds are always with us!
-So are hard winters and hardworking summers..."
+"Old men, scarred and mutilated by wounds, are still serving into their thirtieth or fortieth year.
+And even after your official discharge, your service is not truly finished.
+You remain with the colours as a reserve, still under canvas—enduring the same drudgery under another name.
+And if you somehow survive all these hardships, you may then be dragged off to some remote country and settled in a waterlogged swamp or on an untilled mountainside.
+Truly, the army is a harsh and unrewarding profession.
+Your body and soul are valued at just two and a half sesterces a day, yet from this you must provide your own clothes, weapons, and tents, as well as bribes for brutal centurions if you hope to avoid the worst chores.
+Heaven knows, lashes and wounds are always with us, as are bitter winters and exhausting summers."

 "The soldiers' reply was to tear off their clothes and point to the scars left by their wounds and floggings.
 There was a confused roar about their wretched pay, the high cost of exemptions from duty, and the hardness of the work.
 Specific reference was made to earthworks, excavations, foraging, collecting timber and firewood..."

-The gross and net pay of legionaries and auxiliaries may be summarised as follows:
+The gross and net pay of legionaries and auxiliaries can be summarised as follows: